jamesvici/vicibox/docs/source/bugfix/bugfix1200-1.rst

 The Fix
 -------

    It is important to determine the correct partitions to be used for the swap array.
-In the above screenshot, /dev/sda3 and /dev/sdb3 are the swap partitions.
-This will depend on your install and drives used.
-In the above screenshot, here are the commands used to fix the swap array.
+By default, the third partition in the image is used for swap.
+In the above screenshot, /dev/sda3 and /dev/sdb3 would be the swap partitions since we have /dev/sda and /dev/sdb shown.
+If you have NVMe drives then it would most likely be /dev/nvme0n1p3 and /dev/nvme1n1p3 for swap partitions.
+This will **highly** depend on your install and drives used.
+Below are the commands that would be used to fix the above screenshot.

    .. code-block:: bash